Quality CareFind out why Mayo Clinic is the right place for your health care. Make an appointment.

 Mayo Clinic offers appointments in Arizona, Florida and Minnesota and at Mayo Clinic Health System locations.

-Atypical cells are cells that appear abnormal under a microscope, but they aren't necessarily cancerous.
 The presence of atypical cells is sometimes referred to as "dysplasia."
 Many factors can make normal cells appear atypical, including inflammation and infection.
 Even normal aging can make cells appear abnormal.

 Atypical cells can change back to normal cells if the underlying cause is removed or resolved.
 This can happen spontaneously.
 Or it can be the result of a specific treatment.